NIkhil-hk/Pygame_Project/README.md

 # Pygame_Project
-I have made some simple games using pygame
+Here I have made some games using in python using pygame library